Is It Wrong to Ask My Sister to Stop Sharing Daily Photos of My Toddler on Facebook?

 Now, Lily is adorable, and I love sharing her pictures with close friends and family.
 However, my sister Mary (27F) has taken it upon herself to post daily pictures of Lily on Facebook without asking me first.

-It's starting to feel invasive and like she's taking over my role as Lily's parent in the online world.
+It's starting to feel invasive, as if she's taking over my role as Lily's parent in the online world.
 For background, I've tried talking to Mary about it politely, asking her to tone it down a bit and maybe check with me before posting such personal details about Lily.

-I've even suggested that we set some boundaries when it comes to social media posts about Lily, but she brushed it off, saying she's just proud of her niece.
+I've even suggested that we set some boundaries regarding social media posts about Lily, but she brushed it off, saying she's just proud of her niece.
 The last straw was when Mary posted a picture of Lily in her new swimsuit without my knowledge.

 I felt like that was crossing a line of privacy and safety, especially with so many strangers on social media.
 When I confronted Mary about it, she got defensive and accused me of being controlling and overreacting.